 Step 4

 Remove the fried fish from the oil and place them onto paper towels.
-Pat well with more paper towels to eliminate excess grease.
+Pat well with more paper towels to remove excess oil.

 Slice a few lemon wedges and squirt bit of fresh lemon juice over the fish and serve!
 Your fish fillets should flake easily and be tender and delicious!